kytranada/predict-bot/README.md

 ## Use Case: Geo-Political/Financial Data Analysis

-This bot is specifically designed to scrape information from X (formerly Twitter) to identify language patterns that may indicate future geo-political or financial events.
+This bot is specifically designed to scrape information from X (formerly Twitter) to identify language patterns that may indicate geo-political or financial events.
 The system uses predictive linguistics techniques to analyze real-time social media discussions for early signals of upcoming events.

 ### Data Sources
 - Verified news accounts (NYTimes, BBC, CNN, Reuters, etc.)